Svonn/FM-Svonnalytics-Dashboard/README.md

 ## What is this about?
 Welcome to the Scouting & Analytics Dashboard for Football Manager 2024, developed by me, Svonn.
 This tool was designed for "Veni Vidi Vici", an online multiplayer save game with over 30 human trainers.
 It calculates an overall score for players based on key attributes and statistics relevant to their roles.
 Further details on how scores are calculated are provided below.
-Currently, it requires all attributes to be revealed, which is usually the case in multiplayer saves, as players do not have time to manage their scouts between games.

 ![Dashboard Screenshot](images/showcase.jpg)